KatherineHey/LeetCodeRun/AlgorithmNote/Graph.md

 # Dijikstra
 # Dijkstra on sparse graphs - Competitive Programming Algorithms
 # Number of Islands

+Each time going into a land, dfs to mark all attaching land to water, keep a counter out of dfs.

 # Friend Circles
 # Decode String